1583 Assembly of Notables

 The 1583 Assembly of Notables (French: Assemblée des notables de 1583) was a gathering of much of the political elite of the kingdom of France in addition to financial and technical experts in administration.
 The meeting hoped to reform France's shaky financial situation.
 Efforts towards the financial reform of the kingdom had been a feature of the reign of king Henri III since the Estates General of 1576.
 The crown was in a great amount of debt, and the royal taxes were increasingly insufferable to the French people.
 In the Grand Ordonnance de Blois issued in 1579, which summarised many of the requests of the Estates General, a large number of financial reforms were put forward.
-However, Henri was forced to turn to various expedients due to the financial demands of first the civil wars, then his brother the duc d'Alençon's military exploits in Nederland and then the needs to pay off the foreign mercenaries to whom the crown was indebted.
+However, Henri was forced to turn to various expedients due to the financial demands of first the civil wars, then his brother the duc d'Alençon's military exploits in the Netherlands and then the needs to pay off the foreign mercenaries to whom the crown was indebted.
 By 1582 Henri, faced with increasing resistance to the crowns financial policy from the provinces, was resolved to break the pattern of expedients.